 Whitlock Wooden Design (UK) produces these as part of their selection.
 These are hand-crafted created from a staggering pick of fine woods and resins.
 Each barrel is made and finished individually to give the lucky owner a lifetime of use rather than a mass-produced label.

 Price for modest ballpoint pens at £25 to a unique historic one at under £200.
 You can commission a craftsman to provide something tailored for delivery on any occasion.
 See the customer reviews in store to discover what others say.

 George Safford Parker founded an American pen company in 1888, focusing on fine point nib’s.
 Bought and sold many times and diversified into other industries, but it now concentrates on the luxuriousness and largely ignores the mass produced.

 Until 2011 it manufactured these in the UK (Newhaven, East Sussex) and hold two Royal Warrant’s one from Queen Elizabeth II and the other from Prince Charles.
 In 2011 the production moved to Nantes, France, where it remains today.

 Quink–a smooth quick-drying ink that doesn’t need blotting paper was part of the childhood memories of many inky-fingers writing letterforms with a scratchy school pen.
 The firm developed this ink along with ink cartridges for less messy refills.

 Before moving from the United States, it was the favorite pen from John F Kennedy to Clinton.
 Cross is the presidential replacement.

-Aimed firmly at the luxury market, and one of its offerings is the Duofold Limited Edition–celebrating the 130th anniversary with 1,300 hand-built to order fountain pens.
+Aimed firmly at the luxury market, and one of its offerings is the Duofold Limited Edition–celebrating the 130th anniversary with 1,300 hand-built to order.
 Each pen contains 22 components, and you can expect to pay £2,690 from new.

 You can still buy a mass-manufactured plastic, but the standard ones cost upwards of £100 with optional engraving.
 The guarantee is two years instead of the forever warranty previously offered.